Highlight - Template method pattern

 - Attack spells - Will cause damage to the opponent.

-The code will be written in C#
+The code will be written in C#.

-We’ll focus on the AttackSpell
+We’ll focus on the AttackSpell.

 In this practice we can choose to implement a basic implementation or keep it unknown.

-If spells decide to act differently on magic shields
+If spells decide to act differently on magic shields they can.

-For exmaple we may want to implement a powerful IgnoreShieldAttackSpell
+For exmaple we may want to implement a powerful IgnoreShieldAttackSpell variant.

 1 | public interface ISpell |